chriskrycho/v5.chriskrycho.com/site/notes/2025/01/Inspiration and the Subconscious.md

 ---

+{% note %}

+I published a version of this little note as part of an essay on ambition and joy in composing in [my January music newsletter issue](https://newsletter.music.chriskrycho.com/archive/january-2025-always-ambitious-joy-undimmed/).

+{% endnote %}

-This morning after wrapping up breakfast, I had the urge to walk over to my piano and sketch an idea for a little musical them.
+This morning after wrapping up breakfast, I had the urge to walk over to my piano and sketch an idea for a little musical theme.
 On the moment the urge took me, I had no particular idea in mind.
 I was certainly not thinking of a tune.
 I was not consciously thinking of anything, really.
 The moment I opened the keyboard of the piano and set my fingers on the keys, though, a little melody popped out: fully formed as an idea immediately.

 I played it, decided I liked it, played it again to fix it in my mind, then bolted to the other room to grab my iPad and notate it down in [Dorico][dorico-for-ipad] before it got away from me.
 Three minutes later, I had done just that.